helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 * Your plan for software setup and configuration for the devices.
 This would presumably include remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.
 * What is your expected production and delivery timeline?

+## Previous shipments

+Startups welcome!
+Which countries have you previously shipped regulatory FCC or CE approved products?
+Which countries do you plan to ship to?

 ## Customer Support

 How are you planning to handle customer support for your products?
 For how long?
 How are you planning to handle repairs and replacements?